 Simultaneous submissions are acceptable.
-Please inform our contest chair by email if the work is accepted elsewhere.
+Please inform the contest chairperson if work is accepted elsewhere.
 Previously published work accepted.
 If your work is accepted elsewhere please contact the Contest Chair [email protected]

 Non-Members: $20 per entry

 SUBMIT: Submit your work through our online submission site: https://wnba.submittable.com/submit

 2014-2015 Contest winners

 Winning entries are published in a special edition of Bookwoman

 Poetry: Diana Whitney for “Curiosity”

 Poetry: 2nd Place: Sarah Wolbach: “Words [in transit]“

 3rd Place: Michelle Regalado Deatrick: “The Light-Lust of Trees”